liferay/liferay-docs/developer/frameworks/articles/assets/03-rendering-an-asset/02-jsp-templates-asset-renderer.markdown

 - `full_content`
 - `preview`

-Besides these supported templates, you can also create JSPs for buttons you'd like to provide for direct access and manipulation of the asset.
+Besides these supported templates, you can also create JSPs for buttons for direct access and manipulation of the asset.
 For example,

 - Edit
 - View